 Follow Venice Shark Spotting on Facebook!
 Tag your selfies #venicesharkspotting!

 FIRST HINT!
 The Venice Shark Spotting dedication plaque is by the children’s splash pad located at 200 W. Venice Ave.
-The total walking loop distance is approximately 1 mile (2,000+ steps) and will take about 25-30 minutes depending on how long you stay at each shark.
+The total walking loop distance is approximately 1 mile and will take about 45-60 minutes depending on how long it takes you to find each shark.
 Have fun exploring!

 DO THE SHARK LOOP!

-Start the walking loop for your Venice Shark Spotting adventure in Centennial Park at the dedication plaque by the Intergenerational Fountain.
+Set off on your Shark Spotting adventure in Centennial Park at the dedication plaque by the Intergenerational Fountain.
 Finding shark #1 will be easy from here because it is also located in the park.
 Use the clues below to find all 10 sharks.
-Pay attention to the words in all caps!
+Pay attention to the words in all caps (they are clues)!
 If you need extra help, click the hint buttons to get the street addresses.

 The downtown walking trail loop will take you from West Venice Avenue to Nokomis Avenue, to Tampa Avenue, to West Venice Avenue, to Miami Avenue West, to Nokomis Avenue, then back to West Venice Avenue.